NTU-CNAD-Group3/k8s/README.md

 2. Setup Secrets

 Before starting the dev environment, please make sure you have setup the correct secrets for the services.
 We provide a template for the secrets in the `dev/secret/secrets-template.yaml` file.
 FYI, the secrets should be encoded in base64 format.
-You can use the following command to encode the secrets: (Windows users can use `git bash` or `wsl` to run this command)
+You can use the following command to encode the secrets:

 ```bash
 echo -n 'your-secret' | base64